 Congress Finds A Solution

 According to the Judicial Conference, Delaware’s caseload has increased by 55 because of the amount of time it takes to adjudicate a case.
-This is logical since Delaware is home to 65 percent of Fortune 500 companies, that when filing for bankruptcy, are dealing with $100,000,00 in assets and 1,000 or more creditors.
+This is logical since Delaware is home to 65 percent of Fortune 500 companies.
+When filing for bankruptcy, each one of these companies are dealing with over $100,000,000 in assets and 1,000 or more creditors.
 These cases become very complex.
 Because of the number of Chapter 11 cases in Delaware, it is paramount that Delaware’s Bankruptcy Court’s bench is full.

 Continuing Bankruptcy Filings